AI Buyer Insights:

 Organizations such as McKesson, Allianz, HP, NBCUniversal and Avnet are recorded users of Linkedin Learning for Learning and Development.

-Companies using Linkedin Learning are most concentrated in Distribution, Banking and Financial Services and Manufacturing, with adoption spanning over 21 industries.
+Companies using Linkedin Learning are most concentrated in Professional Services, Banking and Financial Services and Manufacturing, with adoption spanning over 21 industries.

 Companies using Linkedin Learning are most concentrated in United States and Germany, with adoption tracked across 195 countries worldwide.
 This global distribution highlights the popularity of Linkedin Learning across Americas, EMEA, and APAC.